petderek/gogofer/README.md

 neat to have a go gopherhole full of gopher pictures.
 * Compliance with rfc1436.
 I've tested it with a couple random clients, but if it is actually compliant it was an accident.
+* A basic multiplexer, probably similar to ServeMux in net/http.